 MAYBE IT IS EASY It may be the easiest place to find and experience that EASE of posture that you are working so hard for in the hot room.
 The one where you can check that you are working with your own body’s design, that you are in your best neutral, KNOW WHAT IT IS and carry that with you outside of the Yoga room into your daily life.

 THIS POSITION, DONE CORRECTLY, HONOURS YOUR TRUE BODY.
 It helps you find your blueprint and express this most basic design.
 Whilst every asana is a search for structural integrity, the alignment principles here will be followed in every standing asana in our sequence.
 This is at the core of every posture; It is there in spirit even in your final expression of even the broadest poses as it is the starting point and finishing point for all of them.
+We believe the precision you apply to this reflects the intention you bring to your ENTIRE practice.

-Different people learn differently; audio, visual, kinaesthetic or a combination and this is why I like using FB as an alternative means of imparting some knowledge.
+But different people learn differently; audio, visual, kinaesthetic or a combination and this is why I like using FB as an alternative means of imparting some knowledge.

 The following is my personal choice on how to teach that ‘bit in between the standing asanas’ when the newbie might be too tired to think about it or the regular might now want to know more.
 Please know that I don’t mind how you choose to practice your standing resting position so long as you are not visibly straying from Bikram method.
 If you are ‘actively’ resting and not leaving it to chance or are doing a variation on picture 2 then I think you will be just fine.
 Trust me when I say that your class will flow a lot more when you ‘participate’, with intention, in the ‘rest’ in between the asanas and it’ll add a bit more Yoga to your Yoga 🙂 too.